Nams02/Cardiovascular-Disease-Prediction/README.md

 I have compared the performance of various machine learning algorithms, such as Support Vector Machines (SVM), K-Nearest Neighbors (KNN), Decision Trees (DT), Logistic Regression (LR), and Random Forest (RF).
 The best-performing model, along with its evaluation metrics, is included in the Jupyter Notebook.

 ## Results
-My final model achieves an accuracy of X% in predicting cardiovascular disease presence.
+My final model achieves an accuracy of 73.19% in predicting cardiovascular disease presence.
 It is essential to note that this model should not be used as a substitute for professional medical advice.
+For a more detailed analysed conclusion report, please refer to the [complete report](Cardiovascular_Disease_Prediction_Report.md).

 ## Contributing
 I welcome contributions to enhance the model's performance or explore additional features.
 Feel free to open issues or submit pull requests.